Munch2home/MunchHouses-How-to/how-to-guides/printing-windows-network-printing.md

 {% hint style="danger" %}
 **NOTE:**

-**Printer name** - This is the name that the printer will show inside of CloudWaitress.
+**Printer name** - This is the name that the printer will show inside of MunchHouses.

-**API Key** - This needs to be copied from the printer settings inside of CloudWaitress.
+**API Key** - This needs to be copied from the printer settings inside of MunchHouses.

 **Number of copies** - This will determine how many copies of the are printed.